Are you going to do some Greek Island hopping to Mykonos this summer? If so, you’ll need to know how to get around the island!

 Rental agencies located throughout Mykonos, including near the Mykonos International Airport and the cruise port, offer cars and quad bikes.

-This option gives you the freedom to explore the island at your own pace, making it easier to visit less accessible areas like the north coast or the beautiful Agios Ioannis.
+This option allows you to explore the island at your own pace, making it easier to visit less accessible areas like the north coast or the beautiful Agios Ioannis.

 Terrain vehicles are especially useful for navigating the rugged landscape.